Chaos and irreversibility of a flexible filament in periodically-driven Stokes flow: Results

 \subsection{Mixing of passive tracer}

-Next we study how passive tracers are transported by the flow generated by the presence of the filament.
-The velocity of the flow at any Eulerian point $\rr = (x,y,z)$ is given by
+Next we study how passive tracers are transported by the flow generated by the presence of the filament for parameters in the complex phase.
+The velocity of the flow, $\UU(\rr)$, at any Eulerian point, $\rr = (x,y,z)$ is given in \eq{eq:Ueuler}.
+The equation of motion of a passive tracer, whose position at time $t$ is given by $\XX(t)$, is